Julia Trotzki

 Not every cocktail is shaken!
 Some drinks should only be gently stirred.

-❌ Shake Mojito or Gin and Tonic in a shaker → The carbonation is lost!
+❌ Shaking a mojito or gin and tonic in a shaker → The carbonation is lost!

-❌ Don't shake milky or creamy cocktails → They don’t mix properly.
+❌ Do not shake milky or creamy cocktails → They do not mix properly.

-✅ Stir: For cocktails without juices, just alcohol (e.g., Negroni, Old Fashioned).
+✅ Stir: For cocktails without juices, only with alcohol (e.g., negroni, old fashioned).

 ➡ Tip: If you don’t have a shaker, you can use a jam jar with a lid – it works just as well!

-The order in which you add the ingredients to the glass makes a big difference.
+The order in which you put the ingredients in the glass makes a big difference.

 ❌ First the carbonation, then the alcohol → The drink overflows or loses carbonation.

-✅ First alcohol, then juice or syrup, then ice – and finally carbonation (for long drinks).
+✅ First alcohol, then juice or syrup, then the ice – and finally carbonation (for long drinks).

-✅ Always add ice as the last step to the glass to avoid unnecessary melting.
+✅ Always add the ice as the last step to the glass so it doesn’t melt unnecessarily.

-➡ Tip: If you want to make a layered drink, pour the heaviest ingredient (e.g., grenadine) in last – it will sink to the bottom!
+➡ Tip: If you want to make a layered drink, pour in the heaviest ingredient (e.g., grenadine) last – it sinks to the bottom!

-Conclusion: A few small adjustments – and you mix cocktails like a pro!
+Conclusion: A few small adjustments – and you’ll mix cocktails like a pro!

-Making mistakes when mixing cocktails is completely normal, but with these tips, you can easily avoid them.
-Once you have the basics down, you can start experimenting with your own creations!
+Making mistakes when mixing cocktails is entirely normal, but with these tips you can easily avoid them.
+Once you’ve mastered the basics, you can start experimenting with your own creations!

-Conclusion: With these tips, you'll mix cocktails like a pro!
+Conclusion: With these tips, you can mix cocktails like a pro!

 Mixing cocktails is not rocket science – with the right recipes and a few simple tricks, you can create impressive drinks!
 Whether you want to impress guests, surprise a date, or just enjoy a good cocktail yourself – you only need the right basics.